roszenil/roszenil.github.io/_portfolio/SSEmodels.md

 }
 ```
-In graphical modeling what we are doing is connecting deterministic with stochastic nodes
+In graphical modeling what we are doing is connecting fixed with stochastic nodes that have a log-Normal distribution.

 ![](/assets/images/sse_files/gm1.png)

 *Figure 4.
 Graphical modeling of diversification rates of BiSSE.
 Squares represent deterministic nodes, circles represent stochastic nodes*